9 of the best bird feeders

 So long as they’re not after any seeds you’ve planted, it’s always a delight to watch birds visit your garden.
 And between October and April, when food in the wild is much more scarce, a predictable source of food will be highly appreciated by your feathered visitors.
-But bird feeders and bird tables aren’t without their challenges, so you should choose wisely.

-If you want to offer your visitors somewhere to drink and bathe, take a look at our list of the best bird baths.
+And should you want to offer your visitors somewhere to drink and bathe, take a look at our list of the best bird baths.
 And for more information on which berries and plants your winged guests will appreciate for food, read our article on plants for birds.

 Where is the best place to put bird feeders?